 Treating it as an ecological problem makes changes more sustainable and, often, lower cost.
 But that takes a different approach – understanding what values and behaviours are at the moment (disposition) and where they might or might not be inclined to go next (propensity)**.
 The theory behind it has been around for a little while – fitness landscapes based on micro-narratives collected in Cognitive Edge’s SenseMaker tools.
 In Narrate, we’re starting to dig into the practice and what it might actually mean.
 Bear with us as we try to explain this…

 Imagine a SenseMaker project is gathering multiple micro-narratives from babies and having these self-signified at the point of capture by the babies themselves***.
 One of the desired impacts is to improve the process of going to sleep.
 Using SenseMaker Analyst, we can see the following contour map relating to this problem:

 So – our desired direction is to the right of the image – the kingdom of baby sleep, beloved by parents everywhere.
-As all scouts and mapreaders will recognise, the more closely packed the contour lines, the steeper the slope at that point on the map – in this case showing a deep valley on the right hand side of the contour map.
+As all scouts and mapreaders will recognise, the more closely packed the contour lines, the steeper the slope at that point on the map – in this case showing a deep valley on the left hand side of the contour map.
 In complexity terms, this could be seen as an attractor pattern of behaviour – the regular pattern into which it is easy to fall.
 And the steepness of the slope out indicates how hard (and resource-intensive) it would be to impose a change in that direction.